 GWJ Steam Key Master List

 I know you're asking specifically about a PC, but it's worth considering the Oculus Quest (1 or 2).
 They're extremely comfortable, easy to use, totally standalone, and do the VR thing really pretty well.
 And only $299-399 (depending on storage size).
 It's definitely not going to get you the top-tier graphics that a dedicated (and expensive) PC would give, but it does get the job done, and no trace of VR motion sickness from anyone I've put through it.

-GWJ Vanilla and Modded Minecraft Servers
+GWJ Vanilla Minecraft Server

 That's a shame that the the budget is still at the high end for VR.
 I was hoping that we might have seen a drop in specs that would last at least a few years.